-Learning what electrical hazards to look for is one of the best ways to help prevent an electrical accident from happening in your home.
+Learning what electrical hazards to look for is one of the best ways to help prevent an electrical accident from happening in your home, like a house fire or a nasty shock.
 Below are some of the most common electrical hazards found in homes and how to remove these risks.

 If a plugged-in appliance gets wet, don’t unplug it.
 Go to the electrical panel box in your home and turn off the power source to the outlet the appliance is plugged into.
 Then you can unplug the appliance and have a qualified repair person evaluate its safety.